BenLDN/crypto_board/README.md

 Add option to "bet" with virtual money
 Caching instead of a new API call for each message Make it pretty
-Add admin option to: delete message or all messages